 IN VITRO EFFICACY TESTS

-EVALUATION OF THE ABILITY OF A SAMPLE TO INCREASE THE SAMPLE ION OF SPECIFIC MARKER (COLLAGEN, ELASTIN, HYALURONIC ACID ...)
-IN CELL CULTURES
+EVALUATION OF THE ABILITY TO INCREASE THE SAMPLE ION OF SPECIFIC MARKER (COLLAGEN, ELASTIN, HYALURONIC ACID ...)

 Aim of the test is to evaluate the ability of a cosmetic sample to modulate the synthesis of specific markers (collagen, elastin, hyaluronic acid ...) in cultures of keratinocytes / fibroblasts treated with the sample to be tested.